 - Flying Broomstick: Not a broomstick, but she can extend a pole out of her weapon form to let Kim ride her like one.
 An early hint as to Kim's true nature

 - Improbable Weapon: She's a lamp.

-- Mundane Made Awesome: She's a lantern, yet this lets her function as a flamethrower and a rocket.
+- Mundane Made Awesome: She's a lantern, yet this lets her function as a flamethrower, a rocket, and a burning flail.

 - Named After Somebody Famous: Cellist Jacqueline du Pré.
 He first name and middle initial also call to mind first-lady Jacqueline Kennedy Onassis's nickname "Jackie O".

 - Playing with Fire/Fire-Breathing Weapon